Building Your Summer Reading List: Tips to Choose Your Next Great Read

 - 4 min read

 It's time to build your summer reading list!
 Sometimes I get overwhelmed with so many options out there.
 How do you decide what to read next?
-Today I'm going to share some tips to help you pick your next great read.
+Today I'm going to share some tips to help you pick your next great read when you are stumped.

 1. Identify your Interests